MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/AI-questions.md

 - [ ] B. Increased workload for the customer service agents. `This is incorrect because the purpose of the webchat bot is to reduce the workload by handling routine queries.`
 - [ ] C. Decreased efficiency in handling customer queries. `This is incorrect because the webchat bot is designed to increase efficiency by providing instant responses to common queries.`
 - [X] D. A reduced workload for the customer service agents `This is the correct answer.
 The webchat bot automates responses to common questions, allowing human agents to focus on more complex issues, thus reducing their overall workload.`

+## Q: Identifying AI Workloads

+> Which AI workload involves analyzing text to determine the sentiment expressed in customer reviews?

+**Options:**
+- [ ] A. Computer vision `Incorrect because computer vision involves analyzing images, not text.`
+- [ ] B. Knowledge mining `Incorrect because knowledge mining involves extracting useful information from large datasets.`
+- [x] C. Natural language processing `Correct because natural language processing involves analyzing text to determine sentiment and other linguistic features.`
+- [ ] D. Anomaly detection `Incorrect because anomaly detection involves identifying unusual patterns in data.`

+## Q: Ensuring Inclusiveness in AI Systems

+> AI systems should be designed to be accessible to all users, including those with disabilities.
+This is an example of which Microsoft guiding principle for responsible AI?

+**Options:**
+- [ ] A. Fairness `Incorrect because fairness involves ensuring that AI systems treat all people equally and avoid biases.`
+- [ ] B. Transparency `Incorrect because transparency involves making the AI system's decision-making process clear and understandable to users.`
+- [ ] C. Privacy and Security `Incorrect because privacy and security involve protecting user data and ensuring it is kept confidential.`
+- [x] D. Inclusiveness `Correct because inclusiveness focuses on making AI accessible to everyone, including people with disabilities.`

+## Q: Matching AI Workloads with Scenarios

+> Match the types of AI workloads to the appropriate scenarios.

+**Workload Types:**
+1. Anomaly detection
+2. Computer vision
+3. Knowledge mining
+4. Natural language processing

+**Scenarios:**
+1. Detecting unusual patterns in credit card transactions to identify potential fraud.
+2. Extracting key insights from a large collection of legal documents.
+3. Analyzing customer feedback to determine overall satisfaction.

+**Answers:**
+- [`Anomaly detection`] 1.
+Detecting unusual patterns in credit card transactions to identify potential fraud. `Anomaly detection involves identifying deviations from normal patterns, such as in fraud detection.`
+- [`Knowledge mining`] 2.
+Extracting key insights from a large collection of legal documents. `Knowledge mining involves sifting through large datasets to find valuable insights.`
+- [`Natural language processing`] 3.
+Analyzing customer feedback to determine overall satisfaction. `Natural language processing involves understanding and interpreting human language.`

+## Q: Ensuring Accountability in AI Systems

+> AI systems should have mechanisms in place to ensure that humans can override AI decisions and take responsibility for outcomes.
+This is an example of which Microsoft guiding principle for responsible AI?

+**Options:**
+- [ ] A. Fairness `Incorrect because fairness involves ensuring that AI systems treat all people equally and avoid biases.`
+- [ ] B. Inclusiveness `Incorrect because inclusiveness focuses on making AI accessible to all, including people with disabilities.`
+- [ ] C. Transparency `Incorrect because transparency involves making the AI system's decision-making process clear and understandable to users.`
+- [x] D. Accountability `Correct because accountability involves ensuring that humans can override AI decisions and take responsibility for outcomes.`

+## Q: Identifying AI Techniques for Image Analysis

+> Which AI technique is used to identify and label objects within images, such as cars, trees, and buildings?

+**Options:**
+- [ ] A. Text Analytics `Incorrect because text analytics is used for analyzing unstructured text data, not for identifying objects in images.`
+- [ ] B. Language Understanding `Incorrect because language understanding is used for building natural language understanding models, not for identifying objects in images.`
+- [x] C. Computer Vision `Correct because computer vision is used to identify and label objects within images.`
+- [ ] D. Form Recognizer `Incorrect because form recognizer is used for extracting text and data from forms and documents, not for identifying objects in images.`

 <div align="center">